m7a/lp-backup-tests/README.md

 Conclusion
 ==========

-It seems quite difficult to obtain a coherent conclusion.
-Despite the fact that all of the tools are designed to perform backups and all of them allow this, there are some distinctive problems why each of the tools does not quite fit my expectation of an _ideal_ solution.

 There is also a certain disparity between _problems_ and _features_ here: I personally can do without most of the features but do not like to live with the problems.
 Additionally, backup is a _must have_ but also not something